MicrosoftDocs/appcenter-docs/docs/migration/test-cloud/index.md

 **Q:** *How is support handled in App Center?*

 **A:** Support will now be handled in [Intercom](https://intercom.help/appcenter).
 If you have a question you can click the blue circle at the bottom right-hand side of your App Center dashboard to begin a conversation with one of agents.

+**Q:** How will I know if my organization was imported from Xamarin Test Cloud?

+**A:** The migrated organization will get the prefix "[xtc]" e.g. [xtc]MyOrg.

+**Q:** *If my imported organization does not have a subscription, how do I initiate a trial for my app in App Center*

+**A:** To enroll in a 30-day Test trial:

+- In the App Center portal's navigation area, select the organzation (designated with [xtc]) and then select an app.

+- In the application menu on the left, select **Test**

+- Select **Start testing your app**.

+- From the pop-up window, select “Start 30-day trial”.

 **Q:** *What do I need to do during this upgrade?*